nielsruys/workshop-unit-testing/README.md

 ### Exercise

 > You can create an Azure Devops Organization for free.
-[Click here](https://azure.microsoft.com/en-us/services/devops/) to start for free.
+[Click here](https://azure.microsoft.com/en-us/services/devops/) to start free.